 A minimum of 2000 hours of health care experience, which is at least one year full-time equivalent, as of the August 1st application deadline is required for an applicant to be considered*.
 We will project hours to the deadline for early applicants, and we do encourage applicants to apply early.

 All forms of healthcare experience are considered and accepted toward the minimum requirement, with direct hands-on patient care experience being most preferred.
 Student practicum experience is not accepted.

 Healthcare hours are subject to verification, i.e., the program may contact supervisors to confirm reported hours.
 Paid experience is weighted more heavily than volunteer.

-* Cut-off based on average applicants typically exceeding 4000 hours HCE.
+* Cut-off is based on average applicants typically exceeding 4000 hours HCE.

 5. Entrance Exam

 UPAP does not require the GRE or other exams.
 Please do not send your scores, as they will not be considered.